bioidiap/bob.ip.facedetect/doc/guide.rst

 Again, several options can be selected:

 - ``--file-lists``: The file lists to process
-- ``--feature-directory``: A directory, where extracted features will be stored; this directory should be able to store several 100 GB of data.
+- ``--feature-directory``: A directory, where extracted features will be stored; this directory should be able to store several 100 GB of data
 - ``--patch-size``: The size of the patches that should be extracted from the images; the default ``(24,20)`` has shown to be large enough
-- ``--mirror-samples``: Select this to **disable** the mirroring of training samples.
+- ``--no-mirror-samples``: Turn off the horizontally mirroring of the sample images, which is enabled by default

-Since the detector will use the :py:class:`bob.ip.facedetect.Sampler` to extract image patches, we follow a similar approach to generate training data.
+Since the detector will use the :py:class:`Sampler` to extract image patches, we follow a similar approach to generate training data.
 A sampler is used to iterate over the training images and extract image patches.
 Depending on the overlap of the image patches, they are considered as positive or negative samples, or they are ignored, i.e., when the overlap has a value between the:

 - ``--similarity-thresholds``: The upper bound to accept patches as negative and the lower bound to accept patches as positive training samples
 - ``--distance``: The distance to scan the image with, see `Sampling`_.
-- ``--lowest-scale``: The lowest image scale to scan, see Sampling_.
+- ``--lowest-scale``: The lowest image scale to scan, see `Sampling`_
-- ``--scale-base``: The scale factor between two scales to scan, see Sampling_.
+- ``--scale-base``: The scale factor between two scales to scan, see Sampling_

 Since this sampling strategy would end up with a **huge** amount of negative samples, there are two options to limit them:

-- ``--negative-examples-every``: limits the number of scales, from which negative examples are extracted.
+- ``--negative-examples-every``: limits the number of scales, from which negative examples are extracted
-- ``--examples-per-image-scale``: limits the number of positive and negative examples for each image scale.
+- ``--examples-per-image-scale``: limits the number of positive and negative examples for each image scale

 Now, the type of LBP features that are extracted have to be defined.
 Usually, LBP features in all possible sizes and aspect ratios that fit into the given ``--patch-size`` are generated.